mrecos/SAA_R_workshop_2017/README.md

 Working on details, but likely Saturday afternoon April 1st, Vancover, B.C.

 ### Thanks:
 Thanks to Tobi Brimsek of the Society of American Archaeology for organisational support.
-Thanks to Microsoft, OpenContext, RStudio,and Data Carpentry for financial and other support to make this workshop possible.
+Thanks to Microsoft, OpenContext, RStudio, and Data Carpentry for financial and other support to make this workshop possible.